-UMGC Policy 390.40 - Alcoholic Beverages (Revised August 11, 2009) details UMGC's rules governing the purchase of alcoholic beverages by the institution (See Appendix G).
-This Policy prohibits the use of UMGC funds for the purchase of alcoholic beverages, except in very limited circumstances.
+UMGC employees are also subject to UMGC Policy VI-8.00 - Policy on Alcoholic Beverages (Appendix G) which details the rules governing the purchase of alcoholic beverages by UMGC.
+This policy prohibits the use of UMGC funds for the purchase of alcoholic beverages, except in the limited circumstances included therein.